tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 <div class="responsivevideo"><div class="video-container" style="text-align: center;"><iframe width="840" height="472" src="https://www.youtube.com/embed/oWBDZo3axYg?start=1710&rel=0&cc_load_policy=1" frameborder="0" allowfullscreen></iframe></div></div>
 <p></p>

 **What can we expect?** Of all the past TI championship squads, Team Liquid has by far maintained the most consistent success in their post-Aegis season.
-With the team once again winning the penultimate tournament before The International, the stars are aligning for yet another Liquid victory.
+With the team once again winning the penultimate tournament before The International, this could potentially be another year of the horse.

 **How to sound smart talking about Liquid** <!-- "Calling Liquid a 'filler pick' is blatantlly ridiculous.
 They're the best early game team in pro Dota; so far 7.06 seems VERY good for them" -->